Hharshita-S/QR-Code-Genrator/README.md

 # QR-Code-Genrator
-QR Code Gemrator in python
+QR Code Genrator in python
+" It is performed in google collab"